 Damien had already been several years in Hawaii, when the authorities, in an effort to contain the spread of the contagion, began to ship the lepers to the remote peninsula of Molokai.
 Each leper was ripped from his or her family and community.
 Each man, woman, and child suffered some stage of the disfiguring and debilitating illness with no hope of cure.
 In the remote and inaccessible Molokai, with only the bare necessities of life, the lepers’ sorrow soon gave way to despair.
 Refuse piled up.
 Dead bodies lay unburied.
 Drunkenness and debauchery were rife.

-When the Hawaiian bishop asked his priests for a volunteer to live among these abandoned souls, Damian came forward first.
+When the Hawaiian bishop asked his priests for a volunteer to live among these abandoned souls, Damien came forward first.
 On May 10, 1873, he landed on Molokai to serve the 800 residents.
 He began by addressing their basic needs –the essentials.
 He bandaged wounds.
 He buried the dead.
 He flexed his farm boy muscles in a thousand tasks: rebuilding huts, planting trees, digging gardens, building a system to carry water.
 He taught them songs and organized a school.

-Early on, Damian chose to ignore all the words of caution about proper hygiene.
+Early on, Damien chose to ignore all the words of caution about proper hygiene.
 He washed the bodies of the lepers, dipped his food in the same dish with them, placed communion on their tongues.
 Long before he contracted leprosy himself, he began his homilies with the words, “We lepers…”—such was his willingness to identify with those he served.

 Slowly, but certainly, led by this one man, the miserable heap of a colony grew into an ordered village, with neat rows of houses, gardens and singing.
 His efforts unleashed a wave of compassion.
 Government leaders acclaimed him, and religious leaders vied to join him.
 His compassion and his courage were lauded by many.